 The Company's common stock trades on the NASDAQ Global Select Market under the symbol "CHCO".
 This table sets forth the cash dividends declared per share and information regarding the closing market prices per share of the Company's common stock for the periods indicated.
 The price ranges are based on transactions as reported on the NASDAQ Global Select Market.
-At February 26, 2024, there were 2,516 shareholders of record.
+At February 24, 2025, there were 2,438 shareholders of record.

 The Company generally pays dividends on a quarterly basis.
 As noted in the section captioned "Dividends and Other Payments" included in Item 1.
 Business, the section captioned "Liquidity and Capital Resources" included in Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations and in Note Seventeen of Notes to Consolidated Financial Statements, the Company's ability to pay dividends to its shareholders is dependent upon the ability of City National to pay dividends to the Company.
-At December 31, 2023, City National could pay \$53.3 million in dividends without prior regulatory permission.
+At December 31, 2024, City National could pay \$48.2 million in dividends to the Company without prior regulatory permission.